 This brochure provides information about opioids, overdose risks, what to do if someone is overdosing.

-Available in: English, Amharic, Arabic, Chinese, Farsi, French, Hindi, Japanese, Khmer/Cambodian, K’iche, Korean, Laotian, Marshallese, Oromo, Punjabi, Russian, Samoan, Somali, Spanish, Tagalog, Tigrinya, Ukrainian, and Vietnamese.
+Available in multiple languages: English, Amharic, Arabic, Chinese, Farsi, French, Hindi, Japanese, Khmer/Cambodian, K’iche, Korean, Laotian, Marshallese, Oromo, Punjabi, Russian, Samoan, Somali, Spanish, Tagalog, Tigrinya, Ukrainian, and Vietnamese.

 Thank you to King County Department of Community and Human Services-Behavioral Health and Recovery Division for the translations!
 Support for this project was through a federal grant via the Washington State Health Care Authority, specifically the Washington State Opioid Response (SOR) Grant.